 The modern beehive is portable since it is light and can therefore be moved from one area to another with ease depending on the interest of the beekeeper.

-The modern beehives have excellent designs that safeguard the honeybees from getting crushed or killed during routine inspection or honey harvesting.
-Thus this leads to more bees which directly contribute to more production of honey.
+Modern beehives have excellent designs that safeguard honeybees from getting crushed or killed during a routine inspection or honey harvesting.
+Thus this leads to more bees which directly contributes to more production of honey.

-The swarming of bees can be easily controlled by providing adequate brood space and prevent overcrowding.
+The swarming of bees can be easily controlled by providing adequate brood space and preventing overcrowding.
 Modern hives provide all of that.

 Scientific Classification of Bees

-Interestingly, bees can be found everywhere in the world, with an exception of Antarctica.
+Interestingly, bees can be found everywhere in the world, with the exception of Antarctica.
 It basically survives and thrives anywhere you can find pollinated flowering plants.

 Nectar and pollen are the main food for bees.
 Nectar is the main energy source and pollen provides protein and essential nutrients.
-Pollen is primarily the bee larvae food.
+Pollen is primarily the bee larvae’s food.